Malayan tiger: Characteristics

-There is no clear difference between the Malayan and the Indochinese tigers, when specimens from the two regions are compared cranially or in pelage.
+There is no clear difference between the Malayan and the Indochinese tiger, when specimens from the two regions are compared cranially or in pelage.
 No type specimen was designated.
 Malayan tigers appear to be smaller than Bengal tigers.
 From measurements of 11 males and 8 females, the average length of a male is 8 ft 6 in, and of a female 7 ft 10 in.

 Body length of 16 female tigers in the State of Terengganu ranged from 70 to 103 in and averaged 80.1 in.
 Their height ranged from 23 to 41 in, and their body weight from 52 to 195 lb.
 Data from 21 males showed that total length ranged from 75 to 112 in, with an average of 94.2 in.
 Their height ranged from 24 to 45 in, and their body weight from 104 to 284.7 lb.

 Distribution and habitat

 The geographic division between Malayan and Indochinese tigers is unclear as tiger populations in northern Malaysia are contiguous with those in Southern Thailand.

 Tigers abounded on Singapore Island in the 1830s when it was still a dense jungle and were also seen crossing the Strait of Johor.
 The first fatal attack of a tiger on a human was reported in 1831.
 Tiger hunting became a sport in those years.
 The expansion of plantations on Singapore Island led to more encounters between humans and tigers; daily tiger attacks were reported in the late 1840s.
 Local authorities organized tiger bounties, and the tiger population in Singapore decreased significantly.
 Tigers were extirpated on Singapore Island by the 1950s, and the last one was shot in 1932.

 In Malaysia, tiger signs were reported in early-succession vegetation fields between 1991 and 2003, agricultural areas outside forests in Kelantan, Terengganu, Pahang, and Johor, and many riparian habitats outside forests in Pahang, Perak, Kelantan, Terengganu, and Johor.
 Most of the major rivers that drain into the South China Sea had some evidence of tigers, whereas those draining into the Strait of Malacca in the west did not.
 The total potential tiger habitat was 66211 km2, which comprised 37674 km2 of confirmed tiger habitat, 11655 km2 of expected tiger habitat and 16882 km2 of possible tiger habitat.
 All the protected areas greater than 402 km2 in size had tigers.

 In September 2014, two conservation organisations announced that camera trap surveys in seven sites in three separate habitats from 2010 to 2013 had produced an estimate of the surviving population of 250–340 individuals, with a few additional isolated small pockets probable.
 The decline meant that the population might have to be moved to the "Critically Endangered" category in the IUCN Red List.
 As of 2019, poaching and depletion of prey has caused the tiger population in Belum-Temengor Forest Reserve to decline about 60% over a period of 7–8 years, from approximately 60 to 23.